The Holy Spirit or my conscience?

 The Holy Spirit is God’s power

 The Holy Spirit is synonymous with power.
-Power is simply defined as the ability to do things or cause an effect.
+Power is defined as the ability to do things or cause an effect.
 The power you need to be effective as a child of God is not from shrines or does not emanate from some religious activities you undertake.

 Before His ascension, Jesus asked the disciples to “tarry in the city of Jerusalem until you are endued with power from on high.”-Luke 24:49